Aleppo pepper, Pul Biber chili flakes, a specialty from Turkey

 What are the characteristics of Aleppo pepper?

-It is its typical oriental aroma.
+It is ist typical oriental aroma.
 Pul Biber tastes deliciously fruity and, at the same time, a bit spicy with smoky components.
 The taste is reminiscent of our sun-dried tomato powder, refined with cumin, cayenne pepper, and salt.

 Aleppo chili in the Middle Eastern world